Do you want to learn more about the landlord-tenant laws in Fort Collins, Colorado?

 Landlord's right to access in Colorado

-Renters have the right to quiet enjoyment of the property, which is why landlords are unable to enter the rental property as they wish.
+Renters have the right to quiet enjoyment of the property according to Colorado landlord-tenant law, which is why landlords are unable to enter the rental property as they wish.
 However, there is no statute regarding notice of entry in Colorado.
 In most cases, 24 hours' notice is a reasonable timeline.
 The entry times need to be “reasonable” as well.

-Landlords may enter to show the property to prospective renters or buyers.
-Landlords should get to perform maintenance and repair responsibilities after serving proper notice.
+Colorado landlords may enter to show the property to prospective renters or buyers.
+Landlords should get to perform maintenance and repair responsibilities after serving their Colorado tenants proper notice.

 Landlords will not need permission for entry when they have solid evidence of property abandonment.
 There is also the right to access with the tenant's permission—for example, if the tenant asks for the landlord's help concerning an urgent issue.